arduino/help-center-content/content/Software Support/Upload/If-your-board-is-not-detected-by-Arduino-IDE.md

 > [!NOTE]
 > If you're using Arduino Cloud Editor, see [If your board is not detected by Arduino Cloud Editor](https://support.arduino.cc/hc/en-us/articles/360018131160-If-your-board-is-not-detected-by-Arduino-Cloud-Editor).

-## Troubleshooting
+## Troubleshooting steps

-### 1. Identify the problem
+### 1. Disconnect and reconnect your board

-* **Incorrect Board Identification**: If Arduino IDE incorrectly identifies your board with a generic name or as a different board type, see [If Arduino IDE detects a different board than the one you've connected](https://support.arduino.cc/hc/en-us/articles/12070802257436-If-Arduino-IDE-detects-a-different-board-than-the-one-you-ve-connected) instead.
+  1. Disconnect and reconnect your board to reset its power.

-* **Unknown Devices**: If the board selector in Arduino IDE displays “Unknown” devices, refer to [If there are “Unknown” devices in the board selector and without a board name in the Tools > Port menu](add link) instead.
+  1. Check for any system notifications that may prompt you to grant USB device permissions, and allow them if they appear.

-* **Missing Board**: If your Arduino board is missing from the board selector or from the Tools > Port menu in Arduino IDE, proceed to the instructions below.
+  1. If the Tools > Port menu is open, close and reopen it to refresh the list of available devices.

 ### 2. Check board connection

 A common reason for a board not being detected is an issue with the USB connection.
-Follow the steps below to ensure a proper setup:
+Follow the instructions below to ensure a proper setup:

 * *Use a Data USB Cable*: Connect your board with a data USB cable, not a charging-only cable.
-* *Test the USB Cable*: Check that the USB cable is not damaged.
-You can verify this by testing the cable with another device or by trying a different cable.
+* *Test the USB Cable*: Confirm the cable is working by testing it with another device or trying a different cable.
-* *Connect directly*: connect the board directly into your computer instead of through a USB hub.
+* *Connect directly*: Connect the board directly to your computer instead of through a USB hub.
-* *Try a Different USB Port*: If the board is still not detected, connect it to a different USB port on your computer.
+* *Try a Different USB Port*: If the board is still not detected, try a different USB port on your computer.
-* *Check power*: Verify that your device powers on—at least one LED should be lit.
+* *Check power*: Verify that at least one LED on your board lights on.
 * *Disconnect jumper cables*: Remove any jumper cables connected to the board’s pins, as they may interfere with detection.

 ### 3. Try a bootloader reset if your board supports it